cherylkc/catalog-service/docs/users/tutorials/updating-a-user-profile.md

 ## Updating a user's profile

 To update a property in a user profile, send a `PATCH` request to the service.
+This example updates the user’s last name from 'Smith' to 'Magellan'.

 1. Open the Postman desktop app.
 2. Create a new HTTP request with these values: